 Leash & ID

 The dog(s) will be leashed, preferably using a harness, when outside of the home, going for walks.
 They will not be allowed to roam free.
-All RMDR dog(s) have microchips and your contact information will be on file with the service company tracking these numbers.
+All RMDR dog(s) have microchips and the number and tracking services name can be found on their adoption certificate.
+Please call the microchip tracking service to update the contact information to your name and phone number.

 The RMDR adoption fee is mainly used to pay for vet bills, behavioral training assistance charges associated with the dogs who are surrendered to our organization.
 The fee also helps us operate as a non-profit 501(c)(3).